Four signs peer-to-peer reviews might be a problem in your hospital

 Feb 11, 2021 | For Providers |

 If you’re struggling to maintain healthy margins in your hospital return, it can be difficult to identify the culprit.
 It could be anything from too many denials to appeals that just don’t get done, or a host of Utilization Management issues in between.

 Do you need help identifying the issues with your hospital return?

-We’re investigating five questions that can help you determine if your hospital is leaving revenue on the table.
-Check out our previous question for more insights: Are you getting too many denials from health plans?
-Next week we'll explore the impact of documentation on care reimbursement.
+We’re investigating six questions that can help you determine if your hospital is leaving revenue on the table.
+Check out our other posts for more insights:

 Why peer-to-peer reviews matter

 Peer-to-peer reviews are often overlooked as a way to maintain a more healthy bottom line.
 Just one phone call can result in valuable reimbursement for your hospital.
 Do you have difficulty getting your physicians to do these reviews with health plans?

 Peer-to-peer reviews matter.
 When done correctly, they can result in increased financial returns for your facility.
 But these calls are difficult to do well, and it’s often challenging to get physicians to place the calls in the first place.